ROILTechnology/ROIL_info/terms.md

 Fandom "Includes Promoted Content," and those placing such content into the Fandom must mark it as "Promoted" (using the '...' button), in order to disclose its promoted nature to Users.

+Every Fandom will be tagged with the usernname of one its owners, which will display as "By [username]", or the like--notwithstanding that other users who have been granted privileged roles may make changes to the Fandom.

 Users arranging Fandoms recognize that others may copy and reuse (in whole or part) their selection, coordination, or arrangement of content, and they waive